 The only downsides to our trip were the “Taxi Mafia”, the surprisingly high price for the hotels (seems this is a global issue and not specific to Bali) and of course, catching COVID for the first time in the first week of our trip.

 I can’t wait to go back and I’m already planning our next trip!
-Next time, we’ll focus staying the entire time in Canggu at a villa style accommodation.
-We will target a wellness trip with exercise everyday and eating healthy, while enjoying sunsets on the beach every night.
+Next time, we’ll focus on staying the entire time in Canggu at a villa style accommodation.
+We’ll target a wellness trip with exercise everyday and eating healthy, while enjoying sunsets on the beach every night.

 I hope you’ve enjoyed this short series on Bali post-pandemic.
-I don’t have any specific trips planned in the near future so I’ll try to complete a few gear reviews and share some images from around Beijing and Hong Kong.
-I am however contemplating Koh Samui for my birthday in June and Portugal in the fall.
+I don’t have any specific trips planned in the near future so I’ll try to complete a few gear reviews and share a few images from around Beijing and Hong Kong.
+I’m however contemplating Koh Samui for my birthday in June and Portugal in the fall.
 If you have any tips for those two locations, please leave them in the comments below.